SeanOVery/HTML-CSS-and-Git-Code-Refactor/README.md

 The primary goal of this project is to refactor Horiseon's HTML to be more friendly to accesibility software.

 Alongside that primary goal, some cleanup work was done on the code in general.
-Within the CSS primarily buta lso the HTML.
+Within the CSS primarily but also the HTML.

 ------------